siko1056/accurate_algorithms/doc/sphinx/source/ch03fma.rst

 and AMD64 :term:`CPU` s support four floating-point instruction sets:

 * x87 :term:`FPU` :
-  This instruction set is designed for scalar :term:`IEEE-754-1985` floating-point operations on eight separate 80 bit :term:`FPU` data registers.
+  This instruction set is designed for scalar :term:`IEEE 754-1985` floating-point operations on eight separate 80 bit :term:`FPU` data registers.
   These registers are used as a stack, to avoid long opcodes.
 The mnemonics are prefixed by an "F" (float), for example *FADD ST(0),ST(i)* is such an